-Top Tips We Share With Students
+Tips Residential Life Share With Students

 Understand the Process and Resources

-Through in-person and virtual appointments, they can help students identify options they would be comfortable with, identify potential roommates, or plan a strategy.
-The more the staff can get to know them and understand their interests and preferences, the better they’ll be able to guide them, so encourage your student to reach out.
+Through in-person and virtual appointments, the Office of Residential Life can help students identify comfortable housing options, find potential roommates, or build a selection strategy.
+The better the staff understands a student’s interests, the better they can guide them — so please encourage your student to reach out.

 Develop Goals and a Set of Choices